tuongtranngoc/tuongtranngoc/README.md

 </div>

 ## :octocat: Biography
-I am a researcher in the field of machine learning with a focus on computer vision.
+I am an AI Engineer in the field of machine learning with a focus on computer vision.
 My research interests include the foundations of algorithms and their real-world applications.

 I have a background in mathematic and informatic, having graduated from Ha Noi University of Science and Technology (HUST).
 Since then, I have been deeply engaged in the field of artificial intelligence, constantly expanding my knowledge through work experience.